FailAcademy/learning/wdp-ws-vancouver/_slides/week-05/01c-pong-slides.md

 # DOM Selectors

-So far we have only used jQuery to select DOM elements, be we can (of course!) do this with regular JS too:
+There are multiple ways to access DOM elements with JS:

 ```js
 document.querySelector("div.game-wrapper");